Zoe-R27/Patterns/README.md

 ````

 With the prototype pattern, I can create a base card and then loop and clone it with the changes I want, reducing the amount of redundant code.
-The only difference in a traditional prototype compared to the one used in this project is that it is using Kotlin's `.copy()` function which
+The only difference in a traditional prototype compared to the one used in this project is that it uses Kotlin's `.copy()` function, which
 does a shallow copy instead of a deep copy.
 More can be found in the comments in the `TestUtil` file.

 ### Singleton
-The singleton pattern can be found throughout the main package including an actual implementation in
+The singleton pattern can be found throughout the main package, including an actual implementation in
 `GenerateCardService.kt` and a built-in use of it in `AppConfig.kt` using Kotlin object.

 The singleton pattern is used to ensure that there is only one instance of a class throughout the application.